aws-samples/amazon-bedrock-samples/agents-for-bedrock/use-case-examples/text-2-sql-agent-cdk-enhanced/Readme.md

   - Execute queries and manage workspaces in Amazon Athena.
   - Access to Amazon Bedrock foundation models (Anthropic’s Claude 3 Sonnet model for this solution)

-- For local setup:
-  - Python and Jupyter Notebooks installed
-  - AWS CLI installed and configured
-- For AWS SageMaker:
-  - Ensure your domain has the above permissions
-  - Use the Data Science 3.0 kernel in SageMaker Studio

 ## Installation
 Clone the repository to your local machine or AWS environment, set up a virtual environment and activate it and install the AWS CDK and required Python packages using below code: